jo0704/VOLT_reproducibility/README.md

 # VOLT_reproducibility
 This repository contains the scripts we used to reproduce the results in: Jingjing Xu, Hao Zhou, Chun Gan, Zaixiang Zheng, and Lei Li.
 2021.
 Vocabulary learning via optimal transport for neural machine translation.
 In Proceedings of ACL 2021

+The preprocessing scripts with VOLT were adapted from the readme of the official VOLT repository and https://github.com/Jingjing-NLP/VOLT/blob/master/examples/fairseq_command/train_ende.sh for the training process

 ## Requirements

 git clone https://github.com/Jingjing-NLP/VOLT/